andrablaj/engineering-management-handbook/README.md

 - [Getting buy-in to get things done](https://ntietz.com/blog/getting-buyin-is-different-from-getting-agreement/)
   - _"When you are in one of these roles and you're championing an initiative, it can feel like the goal is to get people to agree with you on the proposal.
 But what you really need is for people to actually do the work, not just say that it sounds good.
 There's a big difference, because it's much easier for someone to agree something should happen than to actually do it themselves."_
 - [How we decide what to build](https://posthog.com/newsletter/how-we-decide-what-to-build)
+  - _"While it’s fun to discuss whether an application should be implemented in Ruby or Clojure, to write beautiful and succinct code, to see how far purely functional programming can be taken, these are all secondary to defining the user experience, to designing a comfortable interface, to keeping things simple and understandable, to making sure you’re building something that’s actually usable by the people you’re designing it for.
+Those are more important decisions."_

 ### Engineering ~~Metrics~~ Indicators
 - [KPIs, Velocity, and Other Destructive Metrics](https://holub.com/kpis-velocity-and-other-destructive-metrics/)